General Intelligence Test Questions and Answers:

 (d) Only III follows

 Statements: Some mobiles are pens.
 Some pens are covers.
-Some covers are plates.
-All plates are papers.
+Some covers are dishes.
+All dishes are paper.

 Conclusions: I. All mobiles are covers.
 II.
-Some pens are papers.
+Some pens are paper.
 III.
-All plates are pens.
+All dishes are pens.
 IV.
 Some papers are mobiles.

 (b) Only II follows